 To properly manage groundwater resources, accurate information about the amount of water inputs replenishing aquifers (recharge) and the water leaving the aquifer by means of exploitation and natural discharge within the groundwater basin is needed so that the long-term behavior of the aquifer and its sustainable yield can be evaluated.
 As a pioneering step towards achieving this goal, the present study serves as a primal groundwater recharge research in the study area with an emphasis on intrinsic soil factors affecting recharge processes.

-Fortunately, geophysical resistivity methods like Vertical Electrical Sounding (VES) can provide information on subsurface characteristics as the data obtained is mainly controlled by litho-logical conditions of the rock layers (Nwachukwu et al. 2019).
+Fortunately, geophysical resistivity methods like Vertical Electrical Sounding (VES) can provide information on subsurface characteristics as the data obtained is mainly controlled by lithological conditions of the rock layers (Nwachukwu et al. 2019).
 The basic methodology of the electrical method rests on the flow of current within the rock layers and this closely mirrors fluid movement.
 Information on the electrical properties of the geological formations can thus provide a means of monitoring the ease of fluid flow within overburden rock layers, and thus help constrain zones favorable for groundwater recharge.

 The VES method is usually considered more suitable for the subsurface investigation of geologic environments consisting of horizontal or nearly horizontal layers (Ojekunle et al., 2015; Nwachukwu et al., 2019).
 Additionally, VES provides a cost effective, rapid and nondestructive effect on the environment coupled with limited ambiguity in interpretation (Nwachukwu et al., 2019).
-VES can also be used to constrain the thickness of litho-logic layers, and is also useful in the correlation of litho-logical farcies between measurements taken at various stations.
+VES can also be used to constrain the thickness of lithologic layers, and is also useful in the correlation of lithological farcies? between measurements taken at various stations.

 Although some research has been carried out on aspects of groundwater studies within the study area such as groundwater potential (Omali, 2014; Aku and Gani, 2015; Musa et al., 2023), groundwater vulnerability and quality (Ayuba et al., 2013; Chiazor et al., 2016; Ayua et al., 2024), there is insignificant research output on the aquifer recharge zones in the area.
 Information on groundwater recharge zones is important for quality protection and quantity management as well as planned interventions for mitigating the effects of over-exploitation of aquifers.
 Such interventions could include construction of artificial ponds or wetlands to enhance groundwater recharge such as was planned in Taiwan according to (Jang et al., 2013).
-The present study therefore aims at utilizing the relatively cheap and fast geophysical VES method to provide information on the layer resistivity, layer thickness and litho-logy.
+The present study therefore aims at utilizing the relatively cheap and fast geophysical VES method to provide information on the layer resistivity, layer thickness and lithology.
 In that way, a quick look evaluation of potential groundwater recharge zones will be achieved.
 Our study will also serve as a pivot study upon which future research can build on to investigate in greater detail and with more sophisticated methodology the groundwater recharge zones within the study area.

 1.1 Location and Geology of the Study Area

 The study area is located within Lokoja Township, and covers 60 36 E to 60 45 E and 70 44 N to 70 52 N (Figure 1) with an area of approximately 707 km².
-It is situated within the Guinea Savannah climate zone of West Africa, which is characterized by two primary seasons: the wet or rainy season and dry or harmattan season.
+It is situated within the Guinea Savannah climate zone of West Africa, which is characterized by two primary seasons: the wet or rainy season and dry or Harmattan season.
 Mean yearly precipitation in Lokoja is approximately 12.14 cm (Olatunde & Isaac, 2018; Naiyeju et al., 2021).
-The region's mean yearly temperature atypically does not fall below 30.7°C, with February and March being the peak of the hot season (Olatunde & Ukoje, 2016; Naiyeju et al., 2021) and occurring at the end of the harmattan season in January and before the start of the rainy season in April.
+The region's mean yearly temperature atypically does not fall below 30.7°C, with February and March being the peak of the hot season (Olatunde & Ukoje, 2016; Naiyeju et al., 2021) and occurring at the end of the Harmattan season in January and before the start of the rainy season in April.